iterative/cml/README.md

 Note that you will also need to provide access credentials for your cloud compute resources as secrets.
 In the above example, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are required to deploy EC2 instances.

+Please see our docs about [environmental variables needed to authenticate with supported cloud services](#environmental-variables-for-supported-cloud-providers).

 ### Requirements
 Terraform is a dependency for `cml-runner`.
 In GitHub Actions, you can setup Terraform as follows using [Hashicorp's Action](https://github.com/hashicorp/setup-terraform):